-The Urban Commons Cookbook will combine the theoretical framework set out in the 2015 publication “Urban Commons: Moving beyond State and Market” with real-world insights, usable tips, and tested methods for creating and maintaining commons from real urban commons projects.
-The result will be a practical handbook which can inform actors from the civil society and politics alike.
+The Urban Commons Cookbook combines the theoretical framework set out in the 2015 publication “Urban Commons: Moving beyond State and Market” with real-world insights, usable tips, and tested methods for creating and maintaining commons from real urban commons projects.
+The result is a practical handbook which can inform actors from the civil society and politics alike.

-These real-world experiences will be supplemented with a clear and reader-friendly introduction to commons theory and a range of practical methods for starting a project, dealing with internal & external challenges, creating visibility and impact, and building trust and community.
+These real-world experiences are supplemented with a clear and reader-friendly introduction to commons theory and a range of practical methods for starting a project, dealing with internal & external challenges, creating visibility and impact, and building trust and community.

 This project was initiated by Mary Dellenbaugh-Losse, co-author of “Urban Commons: Moving beyond State and Market.”
 Mary had been toying with the idea of a follow-up publication about urban commons for a wider audience when she met Nils-Eyk Zimmermann, co-author of “The Initiative Cookbook,” who was looking to combine experience with civil society topics and educational concepts with commons.
-And thus the idea for the Urban Commons Cookbook was born!
-It’s been a long and productive planning process full of countless cups of coffee.
-We’re excited that the project is finally moving forward and very motivated by the positive resonance we’ve gotten so far!
+And thus, the idea for The Urban Commons Cookbook was born!
+Nicole de Vries joined a few months later and contributed to finding and choosing the case studies, conducting the interviews, and keeping the writing process on schedule.
+Like the common projects we interviewed, ours also involved a long and iterative process filled with discussion, false starts and countless cups of coffee.
+We are thrilled that we have finally been able to realize our idea for a commons handbook and we hope you enjoy our work!

 Mary Dellenbaugh-Losse is an independent urban researcher & policy consultant who has been working on the urban commons since 2013.
 She is the co-editor “Urban Commons: Moving beyond State & Market,” author of "Städtewandel durch Kultur," and owner of the Blog Urban Policy.